-The Open Content Program is a new initiative to offer an ever-growing selection of the Getty's digital resources for free and without restriction.
+The Open Content Program is a Getty initiative to offer an ever-growing selection of our digital resources for free and without restriction on use.

 If you have a question not answered here, please email email@example.com.